 We provide the accession numbers used by EMBL and Genbank databases for all the sequences of viruses, satellites and viroids infecting plants, fungi and protozoa.
 These have been checked to ensure that, as far as possible, they are allocated here to their correct name and the list is updated at least once every two months.

 We have constructed a sequence feature database (DPVweb) that contains all sequences of viruses, viroids and satellites of plants, fungi and protozoa, that are complete or which encode one or more gene.
 The database also includes verified annotations for the open reading frames and other major features.
 To assist comparisons with related viruses, there are also representative sequences for every completely sequenced animal virus with an RNA or ssDNA genome.
-Sequence features (genes etc.) can be selected and downloaded in FASTA format (nucleotide sequence and, where appropriate, the amino acid sequence).
-This can be done either by following the links to Curated Sequences from the Notes pages or by using the software provided.
+Sequence features (genes etc.) can be selected and downloaded in FASTA format (nucleotide sequence and, where appropriate, the amino acid sequence) by following the links to Curated Sequences from the Notes pages.

 All information and illustrations on this internet site are copyright.
 If you wish to use any of the text or illustrations, please contact:

 the named author(s) for each description AND the Association of Applied Biologists.

 For all other parts of the site: